zzhangjii/learning-library/workshops/goldengate/LabGuide400.md

 ### **STEP 1**: Configure On-premise

-- Log into VNC on the Compute instance and open Firefox WEB browser and go to `<ip addresss of ggcs vm>:7809/groups` (field ***GG1***).
+- Log into VNC on the Compute instance and open Firefox WEB browser and go to `<ip addresss of on prem vm>:7809/groups` (field ***OG1***).
 All processes should be up and running.
 This is necessary to ensure the monitoring agent will start the first time.

 ![](images/400/i1.1.png)